Everything about Premature Ejaculation you need to know

 Semen is expelled from the body by ejaculation.
 Premature ejaculation happens when a man ejaculates earlier than desired during a sexual encounter.
 PE isn't necessarily a cause for alarm.
 It can be frustrating if sex less fun and affects relationships.
 Your doctor can help if it occurs frequently and causes complications.

-In Delhi, around one in three males between the age of 18 and 59 has an issue with polycystic ovary syndrome (PE).
+In India, around one in three males between the age of 18 and 59 has an issue with polycystic ovary syndrome (PE).
 Biological factors may also be at play, contrary to popular belief.

 A man's ejaculation is deemed premature if it occurs before a certain time